ember-learn/ember-blog/content/the-ember-times-issue-195.md

 Ember Core team member [Melanie Sumner (@melsumner)](https://github.com/melsumner) recently appeared on [the Shop Talk Show podcast](https://shoptalkshow.com/499/) and shared experiences involving Ember, the importance of accessibility, and the web. ✨✨✨

-If you have haven't had a chance to check it out, give it a [listen](https://shoptalkshow.com/499/).
+If you haven't had a chance to check it out, give it a [listen](https://shoptalkshow.com/499/).

 ---